This is the multi-page printable view of this section. Click here to print.

 If the folder does not exist, you can create it using the mkdir command or your file manager.

-Grafana database
+Grafana and umh_v2 database

 Restoring the database